 What is Postpartum Depression?

 Postpartum depression symptoms are similar to the symptoms of baby blues but are more severe.
 And if you have struggled with depression throughout your life, you may be more prone to it.
-In addition to feeling sad, irritable, weepy, vulnerable, needy, and emotional, postpartum depression can also include feeling worthless, loss of interest in normal activities, lack of interest in your baby, and even thoughts of harming yourself or your baby.
+In addition to feeling sad, irritable, weepy, vulnerable, needy, and emotional, postpartum depression can include feeling worthless, losing interest in usual activities, lacking interest in your baby, and even thoughts of harming yourself or your baby.
 And because no mom wants to admit that she is having thoughts of harming her baby, this kind of depression often goes untreated.
-A mom feels like something is wrong with her, so she tries to ignore it.
-And the symptoms just continue.
+A mom feels like something is wrong with her, so she ignores it.
+And the symptoms continue.

-If, for any reason, you end up having thoughts of harming yourself or baby, do not panic.
+If, for any reason, you end up having thoughts of harming yourself or your baby, do not panic.
 Instead, tell your husband or closest confidant that you have strange feelings, and hand the baby over until you feel better.
-If you don’t think you would be able to admit to someone that you are having problems, then set up an accountability team before birth to check in with you regularly post-delivery.
+If you don’t think you would be able to admit to someone that you are having problems, set up an accountability team before birth to check in with you regularly post-delivery.
 This should continue throughout the first year.

-Postpartum depression doesn’t have to be serious or lengthy, as long as you address it and take action.
-The first step is scheduling an appointment with your OB so that he or she can listen to your symptoms, and then refer you to a psychologist or psychiatrist for appropriate medicine or psychotherapy.
+Postpartum depression doesn’t have to be severe or lengthy, as long as you address it and take action.
+The first step is scheduling an appointment with your OB so that they can listen to your symptoms and then refer you to a psychologist or psychiatrist for appropriate medicine or psychotherapy.
 With proper treatment and therapy, symptoms can be quickly addressed.
-And a new mother can return to normal mom life, enjoying her sweet and wonderful baby!
+And a new mother can return to everyday mom life, enjoying her sweet and wonderful baby!

 Several friends who experienced postpartum depression say it was really after the first year passed that they looked back and realized something was wrong.
 But they didn’t know how bad it was at the time.
 And they wish they would have gotten help sooner.